-This WP deals with user profiling and contextualization of the user profile tasks in order to provide ConnectME end-users with context-aware content filtering based on their preferences and/or interests.
-It will exploit state-of-the-art tools and extend them to allow for design, development and testing of intelligent methodologies and technologies for contextualization and personalization of multimedia content, in terms of both object selection and content presentation.
+This WP deals with user tracking and profiling, with respect to activity and behaviour processing, in order to provide ConnectME end-users with effective content filtering based on their preferences and interests.
+It will exploit state-of-the-art tools and approaches, and extend them to allow for design, development and testing of intelligent methodologies and technologies for user tracking and the subsequent personalization of multimedia content, in terms of both object selection and content presentation.
 Intelligent social and content-based personalization methodologies will be implemented based on domain-independent personalization strategies that will elaborate recommendations based on the semantic relationships and context between the user's preferences and the available content items.